eriksank/eventemitter4/README.md

         go, take a shower.
         yes, mum (john)
         yes, mum (ann)
-        -- Both John and Ann stop listening now to the finished-playing-ball event but they still listen to the finished-eating event -- clean up the table.
+        -- Mum, John and Ann now stop listening to the finished-playing-ball event.
+They still listen to the finished-eating event. -- clean up the table.
         yes, mum (john)
         yes, mum (ann)

+In this example, the _Mum_, _John_ and _Ann_ listeners are registered for both events.
+Then, we remove all listeners for one event.
+None of the listeners responds any longer to that event.

 <a name="example6"></a>